 It gives multiple benefits to the patients because of its efficiency and the sturdiness of the material itself.
-The process entails the metal post to be positioned inside the gums.
+The process entails the metal post to be positioned inside the gums to replace your tooth roots.
 The great thing about this is that implants are biocompatible to the human tissues.
 In other words, it fuses with human flesh and bones and succeeds with osseointegration.

 Once the screw-like material heals with the tissues, it becomes a strong foundation for the prosthetic tooth.
 It even provides better functions than with the real bites.
 Additionally, titanium dental implants work best with dental crowns and dentures.

 Dental implants candidate must have

 An implant seems too flawless and a perfect answer to your smile problem.
 However, not everyone could have this privilege.
 It might not be a known fact but implants only work for you if you have the following:

 If your gums overly react to the slightest touch even when doing oral hygiene, that’s not a healthy gum right there.
 Bleeding and inflammation are signs that your gums are weak and infected.
 Usually, these are symptoms of periodontal disease that your dentist need to resolve first before your dental implants treatment.

 Obviously, an implant doesn’t work for patients with jaw bone loss because it has nothing to hold on to.
 Fortunately, patients could still take advantage of the metal implants treatment after they go through bone regeneration.
 This dental pre-treatment is now possible due to the advancement of dental practices.

 Dental surgeons recommend sinus augmentation for patients who wish to proceed with implants and need a jawbone regeneration.